Discovering dynamics and parameters of nonlinear oscillatory and chaotic systems from partial observations

 A canonical example of a nonlinear oscillator is the FitzHugh-Nagumo (FHN) model \cite{IZH07}

 a simplified model of a firing neuron where the membrane voltage $v$ undergoes a rapid increase before being diminished by the slow recovery variable $w$~\cite{fitzhugh1961impulses}.
 The rapid spiking and slow recovery arises from a separation in time scales $\tau \ll 1$ between variables.
-FHN has become a prototypical model of neuron spike trains, as it is stable and parsimonious, relying only a small number of polynomial terms.
+FHN has become a prototypical model of neuron spike trains, as it is stable and parsimonious, \rv{relying only on a small} number of polynomial terms.
 The HDI framework aims to learn models of this type from limited noisy recordings of a single variable, for example the $v$-coordinate of FHN [Fig.~\ref{fig:fig1_fhn}(a)].
 This motivates us to define the following class of models, with observed variables $x_1, \hdots, x_m$ and hidden variables $h_{m+1}, \dots, h_M$, given by

 which encompass a broad range of nonlinear oscillatory dynamics.
-Here, we only use polynomial terms on the right-hand side of the equation, although this can be extended to any other nonlinearities.
+Here, we only use polynomial terms on the right-hand side of the equation, although this can be extended to any other nonlinearities\rv{, such as trigonometric functions (SI)}.
 To avoid scaling ambiguities between $\tau_k$ and $\mathbf{c}^k = \{c_{\bm\alpha}^k\}$ in Eq.~\eqref{eq:hfm} we enforce that each $\mathbf{c}^k$ has unit norm.
-HDI models are determined by a parameter vector $\mathbf{p}$ containing the initial conditions of the variables $\{x_k^0\}_{k=1}^m, \{h_k^0\}_{k=m+1}^M$, time scales $\{\tau_k\}_{k=1}^M$, and polynomial coefficients $\{\mathbf{c}^k\}_{k=1}^M$.
-Time-delay embeddings can provide lower bound estimates on the number of hidden variables $M-m$.
+HDI models are determined by a parameter vector $\mathbf{p}$ containing the initial conditions of the variables $\{x_k^0\}_{k=1}^m, \{h_k^0\}_{k=m+1}^M$, time scales $\{\tau_k\}_{k=1}^M$, and polynomial coefficients $\{\mathbf{c}^k\}_{k=1}^M$. \rv{While time-delay embeddings can be used to provide lower bound estimates on the number of hidden variables $M-m$, here we restrict to periodic models with $M = 2$ variables or chaotic models with $M = 3$ variables, which we find sufficient to explain the experimental data.}

 To demonstrate the HDI framework (Fig.~\ref{fig:fig1_fhn}), we consider noise-corrupted observations $y_{i1} = v(t_i) + \xi_{i1}$ of the $v$-coordinate of the FHN model~\eqref{eq:fhn} [Fig.~\ref{fig:fig1_fhn}(a, INPUT)].
 HDI repeatedly fits hidden two-variable models $(x_1, h_1)$ by minimizing the mean square error on the observed variables